CismonX/paleman/readme.md

 ## Configure functions

-Configure functions are independent from tasks.
+Configure functions are independent from tasks, and they are called in HTTP workers when the control panel initiates a set operation.
+Normally, configure functions are used to modify the settings of current running tasks.

+Function name should be "$func\_name"+"\_set", such as "user\_set".
+Parameter passing of configure functions is identical to that of add functions.

 ----to be continued